vanhoangkha/Networking-fundamentals/Day64_REST_APIs.md

 - REST APIs use a client-server Kiến trúc
 - The client uses API calls (HTTP requests) to Access the resources on the server
 - The separation between the client and server means they can both change and evolve independently of each other
-    - When the client application changes or the server application changes, the Giao diện between them must not break
+    - When the client application changes or the server application changes, the Interface between them must not break

 ![image](https://github.com/psaumur/CCNA/assets/106411237/e39d0588-8e4c-441b-97b9-c2345bf09342)